hari8815/DX-Picklist-Demo/README.md

 **Error  mdapipkg/objects/cloudx_cms__SS_Carousel_Slide__c.object  cloudx_cms__SS_Carousel_Slide__c.cloudx_cms__image  Picklist value is too long for the max size of 255**

 ## Temporary fix for this issue:
-Create the dependancy manually in the scratch org and deploy your changes.
+Replace encoded picklist value in recordtype with its original value and deploy your changes.